POWER UP FAQs

 More than 80 Black music executives and creators have come together to contribute and steer ‘Power Up’.

-Established in late 2020 to strategically steer the initiative, a Power Up Executive Steering Committee features, Keith Harris OBE, MD Keith Harris Music Ltd. (Artist Manager, Consultant); Paulette Long OBE, Westbury Music (Music Publisher, Consultant, Dep’ Chair, UK Music Diversity Task Force); Ammo Talwar MBE, Punch Records & UK Music Diversity Task Force Chair; Sheryl Nwosu, Lawyer & Chair of the Black Music Coalition; Mulika Sannie, Senior Vice President, Business Affairs, Kobalt; Jackie Davidson MBE, JD Management, PPL Board, MPA Board, MMF Custodian Board; Ben Wynter, Co-Founder of Power Up, Founder Unstoppable Music & AIM Entrepreneur and Outreach Manager; Char Grant, A&R Director, 0207 Def Jam, Founder of The Debrief & Black Music Coalition Executive Committee; Natalie Wade MBE, Founder/CEO of Small Green Shoots & Co-Founder of The Cat’s Mother; Lorna Clarke, PRS Foundation Trustee; Les Spaine, CEO Spaine Music Company; Danny D, Tim & Danny Music (Stellar Songs, Delirious Blacksmith Records); Kwame Safo, Funk Butcher/Houseology & PRS Foundation; Taponeswa Mavunga, Director of Africa, Sony Music; Yaw Owusu, Senior Power Up Manager, PRS Foundation (Chair); and Joe Frankland, CEO, PRS Foundation.
+Established in late 2020 to strategically steer the initiative, a Power Up Executive Steering Committee features, Keith Harris OBE, MD Keith Harris Music Ltd. (Artist Manager, Consultant); Paulette Long OBE, Music Publisher, Consultant, Dep’ Chair, UK Music Diversity Task Force; Ammo Talwar MBE, Punch Records & UK Music Diversity Task Force Chair; Sheryl Nwosu, Lawyer & Chair of the Black Music Coalition; Mulika Sannie, Legal Counsel, Music at Google/YouTube; Jackie Davidson MBE, JD Management, PPL Board, MPA Board, MMF Custodian Board; Ben Wynter, Co-Founder of Power Up, Founder Unstoppable Music & AIM Entrepreneur and Outreach Manager; Char Grant, A&R Director, 0207 Def Jam, Founder of The Debrief & Black Music Coalition Executive Committee; Natalie Wade MBE, Founder of Small Green Shoots & Co-Founder of The Cat’s Mother; Lorna Clarke, PRS Foundation Trustee; Les Spaine, CEO Spaine Music Company; Danny D MBE, Tim & Danny Music (Stellar Songs, Delirious Blacksmith Records); Kwame Safo, Funk Butcher/Houseology & PRS Foundation; Taponeswa Mavunga, Director of Africa, Sony Music; Yaw Owusu, Senior Power Up Manager, PRS Foundation (Chair); and Joe Frankland, CEO, PRS Foundation.

 Senior Power Up Manager, Yaw Owusu chaired seven focus groups covering Recording and Publishing, Live, Platforms, Gender, Sexuality, Enterprise and Regionality.